gkwa/distrobuilder/doc/index.md

 sudo $HOME/go/bin/distrobuilder build-lxd ubuntu.yaml
 ```

 If the command is successful, you will get an output similar to the following.
 The `lxd.tar.xz` file is the description of the container image.
-The `rootfs.squasfs` file is the root filesystem (rootfs) of the container image.
+The `rootfs.squashfs` file is the root filesystem (rootfs) of the container image.
 The set of these two files is the _container image_.

 ```bash
 $ ls -l